-Example: I couldn’t remember the exact date that I met my wife and so she became upset with me and started making a mountain out of a molehill.
-Things eventually calmed down, but hey, at least I got the year correct!
+Example: I couldn’t remember the exact date that I met my wife, and she got angry at me over it.
+I’ll tell ya, she made a mountain out of a molehill.
+Oh well, at least I got the year right.

 The Origin Of ‘Making a Mountain Out of a Molehill’

 Moles are adorable.
 I wonder if the originator of this phrase liked them… hmm.
 Anyways, the origin of the saying “making a mountain out of a molehill” is unclear, but what is known is that it’s over 350 years old.
 It is found as early as the year 1660 in a lexicon book by James Howell.
 This book contains many proverbs from different languages and there’s a part from it that reads:

 Of note, Wikipedia states that the saying was used in a book published in 1548 called “The first tome or volume of the Paraphrase of Erasmus vpon the newe testamente” translated in part by Nicholas Udall:

 The Sophistes of Grece coulde through their copiousness make an Elephant of a flye, and a mountaine of a mollehill.

 However, I was not able to find the quote listed above when I searched through the book myself.
 Regardless, if it does indeed make an appearance in that year, it would mean the phrase is at least over 470 years old!